alex-preau/distributed_dl/README.md

 #### Horovod Distributed Training

 Horovod accelerates deep learning training by distributing batches across multiple GPUs.
 Each device gets a separate copy of the model, and the weights are updated with an All-Reduce step.
 We investigated ResNet-18 (~11 million trainable parameters) and ResNet-50 (~23 million trainable parameters) training using Horovod on the CIFAR-10 dataset.
 CIFAR-10 is a popular computer vision dataset for object recognition, and contains 60,000 32x32 color images containing one of 10 object classes, with 6000 images per class.
-We investigated 36 combinations of model, batch size, precision at the All-Reduce step, and number of GPUs.
+We investigated 54 combinations of model, batch size, precision at the All-Reduce step, and number of GPUs.
 The different options used are as follow:

-- Model: ResNet-18, ResNet-50
+- Model: ResNet-18, ResNet-50, alBERT
-- Batch size: 32, 64, 128, 256, 512, 1024
+- Batch size: ResNet:[32, 64, 128, 256, 512, 1024], alBERT:[2, 4, 8, 16, 32, 64]
 - Precision: FP32, FP16, N/A
 - GPUs: 1, 2